4molybdenum2/cs-notes/Paxos.md

 1. order proposals with unique number. how unique - append server numbers (which are unique for each server)
 2. higher number gets priority over lower numbers
 3. remember highest seen proposal number
-4. remember highest accepted value
+4. remember value of the highest accepted proposal number.

+**Problems with Basic Paxos**
+- Liveness is not guaranteed (solution is to randomize restarts)

+### Multi-Paxos